stnert/check_systemd/README.md

   By default all systemd units are checked.
 Use the option '-e' to exclude units by a regular expression.
 Use the option '-u' to check only one unit.

-  -u UNIT_NAME, --unit UNIT_NAME, --include-unit UNIT_NAME
-                        Name of the systemd unit that is being tested.
   -i, --ignore-inactive-state
                         Ignore an inactive state on a specific unit.
 Oneshot services for example are only active while running and